jmjos/ratatoskr/README.md

 # Ratatoskr NoC simulator

-Welcome to the project website of ratatoskr, a framework to design NoCs for heterogeneous 3D SoCs.
+Welcome to the project website of ratatoskr, an in-depth PPA framework to design NoCs for heterogeneous 3D SoCs.
 It includes:

-- A NoC simulator with support for heterogeneous 3D SoCs.
-In includes a high-level model of the router.
+- Power estimation:
-- A lightweight and efficient implementation of a 3D NoC router.
+  - Static and dynamic power estimation of routers and links on a cycle-accurate level.
-- Percise power models for links and routers.
+  - Accuracy of dynamic link energy is within 1\% of bit-level accurate simulations.
+- Performance models:
+  - Network performance for millions of clock cycles on a cycle-accurate (CA) level using the NoC simulator.
+  - Network performance for thousands of clock cycles on a register-transfer level (RTL).
+  - Timing of routers from synthesis on the gate level.
+- Area analysis: NoC area from synthesis on gate-level for any standard cell technology.
+- Verification: Gate-level model of NoC enables verification on gate-level against design rule checks (DRCs).
-- Integrated design tools.
+- Benchmarks:
+   - Support for realistic application model on transaction-level.
+   - Conventional synthetic traffic patterns.
+- Heterogeneous 3D Integration:
+   - Heterogeneity yields non-purely synchronous systems, since the same circuit in mixed-signal and digital achieve different maximum clock speeds.
+Therefore, the NoC simulation and router hardware model implement a pseudo-mesochronous router (cf. \cite{Joseph.2018b}).
+   - Heterogeneity yields different number of routers per layers, since (identical) circuits in mixed-signal and digital have different area.
+Therefore, the NoC simulation allows for any non-regular network topology via XML configuration files.
+- Usability: Single point-of-entry to set design parameters.
+The design parameters allow for rapid testing of different designs.
+- Reporting: Automatic generation of detailed reports from network-scale performance to buffer utilization.

-It is developed at the University in Magdeburg, Germany and Bremen, Germany.
-The simulator is using C++14 and SystemCand is under MIT license terms.
+Ratatoskr  is developed at the University in Magdeburg, Germany and University of Bremen, Germany.
+It is under MIT license terms.
 If you use the simulator in your research, we would appreciate the following citation in any publications to which it has contributed:

 ---